 Where to begin!
-Ok, so for me ‘How to Make Wood Pellets‘ is such a broad question I could literally go on for days talking about it.
-Now some of my website readers are looking for lots of detail, where others are just looking for a quick overview.
+Ok, so for me ‘How To Make Wood Pellets‘ is such a broad question I could literally go on for days talking about it.
+If you wish to know why I know so much just check out my about page.
+Now some of my website visitors are looking for lots of detail, where others are just looking for a quick/general overview.
 Well, this page will be a brief overview which will lead off into more detailed posts.
+During this post, I will also be referencing a couple of books which helped me to learn the process of how to make pellets.
+Please use the table of contents below to jump to the different sections of the post.
 I hope you find the information you’re looking for. 🙂

 1. Source/Prepare a Clean/Dry Raw Material

 So to make wood pellets we clearly need some wood to start with, but what raw materials are suitable to make wood pellets?
 Well, practically any woody biomass material can be compressed into pellets.
 However, for producing fuel pellets I would urge you to stay away from highly processed (chipboard/MDF) and contaminated (painted) wood.
 Burning wood pellets made from these materials can create some very dangerous emissions.

 Can I Make Wood Pellets From Logs?